Patch-Based Inference: Deploying on New Scans

 Create PatchInferenceEngine

-The engine handles the complete sliding-window inference pipeline: 1.
+The engine runs the sliding-window inference pipeline: 1.
 Load and preprocess the image (reorder, resample, normalize) 2.
 Pad if image is smaller than patch size 3.
 Extract overlapping patches with GridSampler 4.
 Predict on batches of patches 5.
 Reconstruct full volume with GridAggregator using Hann windowing

 engine = PatchInferenceEngine(